tobias/splice/README.md

 Should allow us to model damn near anything.

-Atomic unit similar to Datomic datoms, called _tuples_ for now:
+Atomic unit similar to Datomic datoms, called _units_ for now:

-`[entity-id attribute value t]`

-TODO: do we have a better term than "entity"?
+`[time tag entity-id attribute value]`

+TODO: the terminology around unit/tag/entity/attribute/value is still weak

+This is a "unit": `[1382749272 "a5cde-45cc-..." "cea77880-6610..." :name "port79"]`

+It consists of five parts:

+1. **time**, the timestamp associated with the operation that created the unit
+2. a **tag**, a unique token associated _only_ with the operation that created the unit
+3. an **entity id** (denoted `e`), a unique token associated with a logical entity/identity.
+Each entity can have many attributes.
+(Alternative names: entity subject item name element cell)
+4. an **attribute key** (denoted `a`), a value identifying the attribute stored by this unit.
+Multiple units can provide values for the same entity/attribute pair, making for natural sets and multimaps.
+(Alterantive
+names: predicate field slot bit cell register part feature aspect)
+5. a **value** (denoted `v`), the value for this unit (Alternative names: value object datum bit)

+* `time` and `tag` together identify a single write (which may convey many units, including "meta" units describing metadata about the write itself)
+* `e` and `tag` need to be globally unique, _always_.
+(This implies the use of UUIDs, but does not require it, as long as the identifiers used are globally unique; in particular, different encodings of the same notion are reasonable).
-* entity-ids need to be UUIDs, _always_.
-There's no coordinator here, so new entity identifiers must be able to be safely generated anytime, anywhere.
+There's no coordinator here, so new entity and operation identifiers must be able to be safely generated anytime, anywhere.
 (Note that entity-ids are listed using numerals and other non-unique values in examples below just for the sake of readability.)
 * attributes can be anything; really, they're attribute keys, especially if one wants to characterize each entity as a sub-multimap of the global multimap.
 * values can be anything
-* `t` needs to be more than a timestamp (and obviously can't be a transaction id/number), and more than the unique tag described in the implemention of Observed-Remove sets.
-(Recall above; a map is "effectively a set of key+tag, each with a payload V".)
-Likely needs to be a reference to another entity, so we can track:
-  * authored timestamp
-  * system timestamp (i.e. when it hits our servers, vs. when it was authored in an offline environment)
-  * other write metadata

-Filtering on `t` is what will allow us to trivially obtain consistent snapshots — for limited sets of entities, or for the entire map.
+Filtering on `time` is what will allow us to trivially obtain consistent snapshots — for limited sets of entities, or for the entire map.

 Again riffing on "a map is effectively a set of key+tag, each with a payload V", each tuple can be characterized as a map entry like so:

-`[[eid a] [v t]]`
+`[[eid a] [v [time tag]]]`

 …especially insofar as we want to be able to efficiently look up the value of a particular attribute of a particular entity, and we want to be able to easily